Azure/azure-sdk-for-rust/sdk/iot_hub/README.md

-# Azure SDK for Rust - Azure IoT Hub crate
+# azure_iot_hub

-Azure IoT Hub crate for the unofficial Microsoft Azure SDK for Rust.
+Azure iot_hub crate for the unofficial Microsoft Azure SDK for Rust.
 This crate is part of a collection of crates: for more information please refer to [https://github.com/azure/azure-sdk-for-rust](https://github.com/azure/azure-sdk-for-rust).

+License: MIT